UBC-MDS/Poisonous_Mushroom_Predictor/doc/Poisonous_Mushroom_Predictor_Report.md

 ### Prediction

-The Sklearn LogisticRegression (Pedregosa et al. 2011) algorithm is used to create a classification model to predict whether a mushroom was poisonus or edible (found in the `class` column of the data set).
-As the first step towards building the model to answer the predictive question posed above we split the data into train and test data set at 80% and 20% level.
-We performed our exploratory data analysis on the training data frame.
+We used the Sklearn LogisticRegression (Pedregosa et al. 2011) algorithm to create a classification model which predicts whether a mushroom was poisonous or edible (found in the `class` column of the data set).

 <table class="table" style="width: auto !important; margin-left: auto; margin-right: auto;">
 <caption>